Well, if it isn't our favorite student...

 Here are eight of the hottest green majors.

-Basics: Whether you start with three employees or thirty, starting a company is no walk in the park.
+Basics: Whether you begin with 3 employees or 30, starting a company is no walk in the park.
 You'll need commitment and drive, not to mention some serious business skills.
-Entrepreneurship majors learn about accounting, economics, and management, as well how to identify new opportunities and raise capital.
+Entrepreneurship majors learn about accounting, economics, and management, as well as how to identify new opportunities and raise capital.

 Potential green application: Environmental designers and architects design eco-friendly public and private spaces that are used for recreational, commercial or residential purposes.
 Examples of their work include parks, garden centers, green roofs, courtyards, public squares and houses.

-Basics: The fashion major can be about much more than beautiful clothes.
+Basics: A fashion major can be about much more than just beautiful clothes.
 Fashion majors learn how to design and produce great outfits, of course.
-But an increasing number of schools are offering courses in sustainable design and environmentally-friendly fabrics.
+But an increasing number of schools are offering courses in sustainable design and environmentally friendly fabrics.

 Potential green application: These days, green fashion is big business.
 Someone has to design the latest organic shoe and come up with a catchy eco-aware slogan to splay across clothes made of organic cotton.